 Negotiation is an elective subject in postgraduate programs offered by the Faculty of Law in which undergraduate students may be permitted to enrol.
 This subject examines many aspects of negotiation theory, with a focus on principled (interest-based) negotiation.
 Topics covered include negotiation styles, strategies, skills and techniques; communication skills; negotiating with difficult people; power issues; conflict analysis; cross-cultural negotiations; gender; multi-party negotiations; lawyers in negotiation and ethical issues.
 Interactive techniques, including simulations, case studies, demonstrations and role plays, are utilised in teaching the skills component of the subject.

 Must have completed a minimum 120 Credit Points of LAWS subjects AND have a minimum average of 65% in LAWS subjects.
-Students must be admitted into a Bachelor law degree or Bachelor of Laws combined degree or be an approved Law Study Abroad OR Law exchange student.
+Students must be admitted into a Bachelor law degree or Bachelor of Laws combined degree.

 This subject is not available as a general elective.
 To be eligible for enrolment, the

 subject must be specified in the students’ program structure.